joseotaviorf/oh-my-pi/dags/benvi/mexico_lifull_campaigns/mexico_lifull_campaigns.md

 ### Outputs

 This pipeline produces the following output tables in each layer:
 * raw:
     - campaigns_overview_report
 * clean:
     - trovit_campaigns
     - mitula_campaigns

-### Responsible Data Team
-​
-For any questions or concerns about this DAG, please contact the Data International team.